balderdashy/sails-docs/contributing/code-submission-guidelines/writing-tests.md

 ### Structural Conventions

-Sails' tests are broken up into three distinct types- `unit`, `integration`, and `benchmark` tests.
+Sails's tests are broken up into three distinct types- `unit`, `integration`, and `benchmark` tests.
 See the README.md file in each directory for more information about the distinction and purpose of each type of test, as well as a shortlist of ways you can get involved.

 The following conventions are true for all three types of tests: